 At the Meeting of the WBF Executive Council held on 27th September 2018 in Orlando, Florida, USA, it was unanimously agreed that the gender of a participant in the WBF Championships should be taken as that shown in the ID/Passport.
 This is a binding requirement of eligibility to participate in the WBF Championships and Events.

 The regulation regarding the age of players in Youth events was definitively adopted in San Paolo 2009 and confirmed in Philadelphia 2010 by the Executive Council, and has been in force since January 1st 2011.

-As stated in section 4.2 of the Eligibility Code, “players competing in Junior and Girls events must not have achieved their 25th birthday by 31st December of the year prior to the year in which the competition is to take place.
+Unless otherwise stated in the Supplemental Conditions of Contest for the event, players competing in the U31 event must not have achieved their 30th birthday by 31st December of the year prior to the year in which the competition is to take place.
+Players in the U26 and U26W must not have achieved their 25th birthday by 31st December of the year prior to the year in which the competition is to take place.
 In the case of special events (e.g. for younger players or University events) the Supplementary Conditions of Contest shall detail the age requirements.
-Players competing in Youngster events must not have achieved their 20th birthday by 31st December of the year prior to the year in which the competition is to take place.
-Players in the Kids events must not have achieved their 15th birthday by 31st December of the year prior to the year in which the competition is to take place.”
+Players competing in U21 events must not have achieved their 20th birthday by 31st December of the year prior to the year in which the competition is to take place.
+Players in U16 events must not have achieved their 15th birthday by 31st December of the year prior to the year in which the competition is to take place.

 Special regulations regarding due to the disruption created by the pandemic causing, amongst other things, difficulties in recruiting and training young players, the WBF made an exception to the age restrictions for the 2023 WYTC only.
 The first information letter for the event, with the exact details concerning the age restrictions can be downloaded here.

 19 August 2017 : The WBF Executive Council decided to raise the age requirement for Senior players to 65 over the next 8 years in accordance with the following schedule: